osuosl/osuosl-pelican/content/services/hosting/hosting_details.rst

 ^^^^^^^^^^^^^^

-We have a number of local mail relays that OSL-hosted servers can use to help relieve some of the pressure that mail can put on their servers.
+We have a number of local mail relays that OSL-hosted servers can use to help relieve some of the pressure that mail can put on your servers.
 These relays do spam and virus tagging.

 Mailing Lists
 ^^^^^^^^^^^^^